haifa stella maris

 Napoleon and Stella Maris Monastery

-stella-maris-pyramid-napoleaon-monumentLater, Ottoman forces broke into the monastery, slaughtered the sick soldiers, and drove out the monks.
-Eventually the monks returned and buried the bodies of the French soldiers in front of the monastery.
-Above it they erected a Pyramid-shaped monument, bearing a biblical quote “How the mighty have fallen in battle“.
-That monument stands in front of the monastery to this day.
+stella-maris-pyramid-napoleaon-monumentEventually, the monks returned and buried the bodies of the French soldiers in front of the monastery.
+Above it, they erected a Pyramid-shaped monument bearing a biblical quote: “How the mighty have fallen in battle. “ That monument stands in front of the monastery to this day.

 The monastery’s main church is built over a sacred cave.
-By local tradition Elijah hid here from queen Jezebel (1 King 19).
-Later, Joseph, Mary and Jesus, upon their return from Egypt, also sheltered in this cave.
-The Church’s dome is painted with detailed scenes from both the Old Testament and the New Testament.
+By local tradition, Elijah hid here from Queen Jezebel (1 King 19).
+Later, Joseph, Mary, and Jesus, upon their return from Egypt, also sheltered in this cave.
+The Church’s dome is painted with detailed scenes from both the Old and New Testaments.
 The side walls bear memorials to four Carmelite Saints.
 A small room right of the entryway exhibits artifacts found in and around the monastery.
-Some indicate that this part of the Carmel also venerated by the Pagans.
+Some indicate that the Pagans also revered this part of the Carmel.

 Touring Stella Maris Monastery